 This hardy, smokey minestrone soup is big on flavor thanks to an array of vegetables, as well as the smoked salt and bacon.
-It’s easy to serve, easy to freeze and defrost, and goes well with a popover, slice of garlic toast, or a handful of shaved Parmesan.
+It’s easy to serve, easy to freeze and defrost, and goes well with a popover, biscuit, or a handful of shaved Parmesan.

 My suggestion is to go a bit overboard with the vegetables if you’re unsure because you can always add more water and seasoning.
-To me lots of veggies with a sprinkling of bean and bacon is a good ratio, but feel free to change the ratio or do away with the white beans and instead use diced vegetables like parsnip and cauliflower.
+To me lots of veggies with a sprinkling of bean and bacon is a good ratio, but feel free to change the ratio or do away with the lima beans and instead use diced vegetables like zucchini and cauliflower.

 And for meal ideas, try pairing this soup with one of these: